Courses may include

-This course provides an introduction to the fundamentals of logic and computer programming, and the roles they play in creating software solutions for any problem.
-Logic is used to break down software instructions into manageable tasks, to allow for comprehensive problem-solving using computer code.
-Programming is the act of creating the detailed instructions used by computers to perform any specified task or required behaviour.
+This course introduces the fundamentals of logic and computer programming and their role in the creation of software solutions for any problem.
+Logic is used to break down complex problems into manageable tasks to allow for comprehensive problem-solving using computer code.
 This course covers the process of creating logical designs and implementing them as programmatic code to build computer software programs.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)

 This course offers learners basic overview of WHMIS principles and establishes a solid foundation to support workplace-specific training on the safe storage and handling of controlled/hazardous products.
 Upon successful completion of the course, students receive basic WHMIS certification.